 While continuously evolving, the COVID-19 pandemic has caused significant economic and financial turmoil in the U.S. and around the world.
 These conditions may continue in the near term.
 At this time, it is not possible to estimate the longer term-effects the COVID-19 pandemic could have on our F&G segment or our consolidated financial statements.
+F&G has seen increased life claims, which have been offset by COVID-19 impacts on our SPIA products.
+However, prolonged COVID-19 deaths may cause additional volatility in the future.
 Increased economic uncertainty and increased unemployment resulting from the economic impacts of the spread of COVID-19 may result in F&G policyholders seeking sources of liquidity and withdrawing at rates greater than was previously expected.
-If policyholder lapse and surrender rates significantly exceed expectations, it could have an adverse effect on our F&G segment's, financial condition, results of operations, liquidity and cash flows.
+If policyholder lapse and surrender rates significantly exceed expectations, it could have an adverse effect on our F&G segment's inancial condition, results of operations, liquidity and cash flows.
 Such events or conditions could also have an adverse effect on its sales of new policies.
 F&G is monitoring the impact of COVID-19 on its investment portfolio and the potential for ratings changes caused by the sudden slowdown of economic activity.
-The extent to which the COVID-19 pandemic impacts our F&G segment's, results of operations, liquidity or prospects will depend on future developments which cannot be predicted.
+The extent to which the COVID-19 pandemic impacts our F&G segment's results of operations, financial condition, liquidity or prospects will depend on future developments which cannot be predicted.